 - mismatch of the crisis management strategy to the situation - the previously prepared scheme of conduct should be modified in such a way as to suit the specificity of the crisis.

-Media monitoring as part of a crisis management strategy
+Media monitoring as an element of crisis management strategy

 Time plays a key role in the crisis management process.
 In the event of a crisis, an immediate reaction is what counts, which will stop the development of the situation.
 As we well know, the crisis can grow really fast, causing huge losses.
 Reacting in time and implementing appropriate solutions allows you to overcome the negative effects of the crisis, protects the company against a significant damage to the image, which may adversely affect its further activity on the market.